fanxyuyu/DoyleBot/README.md

 ## Commands:
 Admin:
   - clear <quantity>: deletes an specific amount of messages

+Text:
+  - say: sends a message as the bot
+  - embed: same as above but with embed

 Basic:
   - Help: shows all commands
   - Ping: shows bot ping